jramb/spreadsheet2ws/README.md

 ## Intro

-This is a little tool which allows you to call a SOAP web service repeatedly using the contents of a Spreadsheet file (Excel-format) as input.
+This is a little tool which allows you to call a SOAP web service repeatedly using the contents of a Spreadsheet file (spreadsheet-format) as input.

 Any column in the spreadsheet can be used for creating the request XML.
 When the tool is executed it will go through any row in the spreadsheet file (first tab only) and (using a series of simple, customizable stylesheets) convert the line into a request.
-The web service is called and the result is stored in the same Excel file again.
+The web service is called and the result is stored in the same spreadsheet file again.
 You can also update any column from the result of the call, which allows you to mass-query data at the same time.

 It is a very simple tool to use, but very versatile.
 Since anything is configured using stylesheets and an XML config.xml